 Special Educational Needs and Disabilities at Frogwell Primary School

-Our Special Educational Needs Co-ordinator is Mr Tom Filer.
+Our Special Educational Needs Co-ordinator (SENCo) is Mr Tom Filer.

 The following overview outlines the ways in which Frogwell Primary School aims to meet the needs of pupils who are identified as having Special Educational Needs or Disabilities (SEND).
 This information is known as our Local Offer and complements the Core Offer provided by Wiltshire Council.